mayannaoliveira/student-pack/vsc-extension-quickstart.md

 #### Steps to make your own extension pack

-1. Install some NPM: 1.1 npm install -g yo 1.2 npm install -g yo generator-code
+1. Install some NPM: `npm install -g yo` and `npm install -g yo generator-code`.
-2. Create a folder.
+2. Create a new folder.
-3. Open terminal and type yo code
+3. Open terminal and type `yo code`.
-4. Option extension pack.
+4. Select the option extension pack.
-5. To generate a vsix to install as extension type vsce package in terminal.
+5. To generate a vsix to install as extension type `vsce package` in terminal.
-6. vsce --help to check other options.
+6. `vsce --help` to check other options.

 #### Icon